 The DNP at FSU is a 6-8 semester program.
 The total semesters will vary per student and will be determined by each student’s MSN clinical hours when entering the program.
 Most semesters will include 2 courses.
 These courses may be offered back to back or simultaneous depending on the semester.
 Course content is centered on how to evaluate, translate, and integrate new knowledge in increasingly complex healthcare systems.

 Clinical time will be specialty or advanced practice clinical time and will focus on leadership project development and completion.
-While faculty at FSU will assist you with clinical placement, you are encouraged to find a clinical site and preceptor that will fit with your clinical interests and project goals.
+While faculty at FSU will assist you with clinical placement, you are encouraged to find a clinical site and preceptor/clinical expert that will fit with your clinical interests and project goals.
 Clinical courses are called residencies in the FSU DNP curriculum.
-The capstone course provides the opportunity to share your work by presenting and disseminating it.
+The integration course provides the opportunity to share your work by presenting and disseminating it.

 While this program was developed as a cohort program, we know that life happens and you may need to adjust the pace of your course work.
 We are committed to flexibility and the success of our students.